 GRE Study Hours

-Most prep course companies recommend that you begin to study several weeks to a few months before taking the GRE to familiarize yourself with the different sections of the exam, take practice tests, and study those areas that need improvement.
+Most GRE prep course companies recommend that you begin to study several weeks to a few months before taking the GRE to familiarize yourself with the different sections of the exam, take practice tests, and study those areas that need improvement.
 If you are still in school or a recent graduate and your math skills are decent, you may only need a few weeks of practice.
 If you struggle with the Verbal or Math sections in a free GRE practice test, you will want to study up to a few months to achieve your best score.
+Kaplan recommends between 50 and 200 hours of studying to hit your target score.

 How are the Exams Scored?